bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **JavaScript Event Loop Explained**

-*“How is JavaScript asynchronous and single-threaded ?”
+*"How is JavaScript asynchronous and single-threaded ?”
 The short answer is that JavaScript language is single-threaded…*medium.com<a href="https://medium.com/front-end-weekly/javascript-event-loop-explained-4cd26af121d4" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **The JavaScript Event Loop: Explained**